ofirmanor/nicetable/README.md

 2. String columns are by default left adjusted, and their column width is set automatically by the longest value.
 3. Numeric columns are nicely well-aligned by the digit to the right (see the height_cm column).

-You can specify a different layout as the second parameter, pass formatting options by name.
+You can specify a different layout as the second parameter and pass other   formatting options by name.
 You can also use a dot notation to specify column-level options (by column name or column position).
 For example, printing as a pipe-delimited CSV, or printing as a regular CSV, without an header line, when None values are printed as 'N/A' only for the 'shirt' column:
 ````python